 Why are there so many different grape varieties here?
-First, of course, there was the usual planting of international varieties in recent times, but that’s only a partial explanation.
-In reality, this area has been an important centre for agricultural trade over centuries, as the location of Custoza puts it on a significant Italian crossroads.
-At the same time, the proximity to Verona and the development of tourism have no doubt played their part in creating a demand for diversity.
+First, there was the usual planting of international varieties in recent times, but that’s only a partial explanation.
+In reality, this area has been an important centre for agricultural trade over centuries, as the location of Custoza puts it at a significant Italian crossroads.
+At the same time, the proximity to Verona and the development of tourism have undoubtedly played their part in creating a demand for diversity.

 Anyone travelling across northern Italy by train or driving the A4 Torino-Trieste autoroute will pass through Custoza.
 As we’ll see, it’s well worth stopping!

 Custoza DOC is always a blend.
 Thus, it rather bucks the current fashion of single-varietal wines.
 But It demonstrates the advantages of employing the blender’s skill, meaning that a quality blended wine will be better than any of its constituent parts.